Lighthouses of Guinea

 [Cap Gonzalez]

 Date unknown.
 Active; focal plane 10 m (33 ft); three white flashes every 15 s.
-10 m (33 ft) "sheltered pillar," according to NGA.
+10 m (33 ft) "white column," according to NGA.
 Bing's satellite view shows what appears to be a post with gallery mounted on a concrete pier.
 No photo available.
 Located on a shoal off the cape, about 40 km (25 mi) northwest of Cap Verga.
 Accessible only by boat.
 Site open, tower closed.
 Admiralty D3087; NGA 24612.

 Information available on lost lighthouses: